KimJongTrill/Teruvia/AGT.md

 * Complete any accepted job to the best of your ability.
 * Try to keep less than legal activities to a minimum, however sometimes you need to get dirty to do some "good".
 * Always look out for your party mates, but the best adventurer is one who can still fight.
-* Do nothing to bring defamation to Adventurers.
+* Do nothing to bring severe defamation to Adventurers.

 </div>